cifren/FlamingoCommandQueue/Resources/doc/usage.md

 Usage Documentation
 ===================

-First you have to run `php app/console doctrine:schema:update --dump-sql` and create your tables `flg` from it

 Next it is a very simple process, the only you have to do is to call the start function when you start your script and stop function when your script is done.

 Log Command